From Linda Gilkeson:

 Summer pruning: This week is also good timing to prune fruit trees to keep them compact and slow down excessively vigorous trees.
 Trees that shoot out several feet on each branch over the season are growing too fast.
 Peaches and cherries often grow 4 feet or more each season, but other trees can do this too, especially in a year they carry little or no fruit.
 Such trees should not be pruned in the winter because that stimulates growth, whereas summer pruning slows growth.
 Start pruning when the tree is no longer putting on new leaves at the tip of the branches (new leaves are smaller and a lighter green than mature leaves).
 This is usually around the end of July, though some trees put on new leaves until early August.
 Summer pruning of apples and pears has another benefit in that it forces some leaf buds to convert to flower buds, which increases fruit production.
 Cut back branches by half and also remove watersprouts and new shoots that are going in the wrong directions.
 You can touch up pruning of most trees in the winter, when it is easier to see the branch structure, but avoid winter pruning for really rampant trees.

 Year Round Harvest Courses: I expect to offer my gardening courses again in 2021, one at the Horticulture Centre of the Pacific (Victoria) and one on Salt Spring sponsored by the SS Garden Club.
 The courses are currently running via Zoom and next year’s classes may be a mixture of Zoom and in-classroom, depending on how things go with Covid-19.
 The courses meet once a month for 10 months starting in January.
-Dates are not yet established, but if you are interested in the Victoria course, contact HCP directly to get on the notification list: https://hcp.ca/year-round-harvest/.
+Dates are not yet established, but if you are interested in the Victoria course, contact HCP directly to get on the notification list: Year-Round Harvest for the Urban Gardener - Horticulture Centre Of The Pacific.
 If you are interested in the Salt Spring course, contact me directly: firstname.lastname@example.org

 To see my gardening course presentations, which are open to everyone this year, go to “Course Login” on my website and use the following passwords (after entering the password, click on SUBMIT):